 New Pauly Online provides comprehensive coverage of the ancient world from the prehistory of the Aegean (2nd millennium BCE) to Late Antiquity (600-800 CE).

 Perseus Project Digital library of resources for the study of the ancient world and beyond.
 Includes texts and translations of many core ancient authors.
 Provides online Greek and Latin lexica (Liddell & Scott, and Lewis & Short).
 Also morphological analyses, English to Greek and Latin word searches, vocabulary tools, and context searches.
 The TLG links to the Perseus LSJ and Greek morphological analysis tool.

 Search for the journal by title in the ejournals libguide.

 If the relevant year is covered, click on the link to the journal and navigate to the article.

 Use the abstract and indexing databases to carry out a general subject search.

 All University of Cambridge PhD theses from 1970 onwards are searchable from the Theses catalogue.

-Apollo (the University of Cambridge data repository) holds full-text digital versions of several hundred Cambridge PhD theses.
+Apollo (the University of Cambridge data repository) holds full-text digital versions of Cambridge PhD theses.
 This is a rapidly growing collection deposited on a voluntary basis.

 You can also access theses from outside the University: